Top Places to See in Arizona

 The red rocks are splendid.
 Makes a nice day trip as it is just two hours north of Scottsdale.
 Lots of shopping and tourists traps.
 Ice Cream shops and jeep tours.
 Plenty of hiking through the pine trees and mountains.
 A natural water slide may be too cold for all but the most hardy!

 Three hours north of Phoenix and in the cool mountain tops with lots of pine trees.
 Snow during the winter with downhill skiing and cross-country skiing.

 A nice place to see all the cacti and desert plants that we have in the Sonoran Desert.
 The gardens are just 15 minutes away from our home.
 The park is near McDowell and Galvin Parkway (Priest in Tempe) and you have to watch for the entrance otherwise you’ll miss it.
 The Botanical gardens are near the zoo, take Galvin Parkway farther south and watch for animals.

 There are a bunch of mountains right around here you can hike if interested.
 Camelback Mountain is a good challenge but Squaw Peak is less of a hike (it is north of Lincoln Rd and at about 22nd St.).
 Both offer a great view of the surrounding valley.

 Home to some shopping areas.
 To get there, drive north on Scottsdale Road for about 35 minutes into the desert.

 There is a lot of golf around here, you can pretty much just find one anywhere around here if you just drive for a little ways.
-The Phoenix Open golf tournament begins January 25th.
-It is held just east of Scottsdale Road halfway to Rawhide - look for all the parked cars.
-Some good parks with grass can be found around the area.
+The Phoenix Open golf tournament is hosted in Scottsdale every January.

 You can always try out the Diamondback baseball stadium or see downtown Phoenix, there are a few museums plus a Victorian house to see.